 What is inclusive writing?

-Inclusive writing is about ensuring that the famous rule "the masculine takes precedence over the feminine in the plural" is no longer true, and that both sexes are put on an equal footing thanks to a set of periods.
-It's a feminist battle that aims to combat sexist stereotypes and change mentalities through the French language, with visible repercussions on society.
+Inclusive writing is about ensuring that the famous rule "the masculine takes precedence over the feminine in the plural" is no longer true, and that both sexes are put on an equal footing thanks to a set of rules.
+It's a feminist battle to combat sexist stereotypes and change mentalities through the French language, with visible repercussions on society.

-There was a time when the French language was more egalitarian than it is today, with feminine nouns (such as autrice, professeures, etc.) and proximity agreement (granting the gender and number of the closest word).
-From the 17th century onwards, the choice was made to grant according to the "noblest gender", and thus to masculinize the French language.
+In fact, there was a time when the French language was more egalitarian than it is today, and feminine nouns (such as autrice, professeures, etc.) and proximity agreement (granting the gender and number of the closest word) existed.
+It was only in the 17th century that the decision was made to accord according to the "noblest gender", and thus to masculinize the French language.

 How do I write in inclusive script?